-- (1) Methods of Release Detection for Double-Walled Petroleum USTs.
-The owner or operator of a petroleum UST system with a double-walled UST shall use interstitial monitoring that complies with the requirements of this subdivision: - (A) For a double-walled UST installed before October 1, 2003, the owner or operator shall perform release detection using any method that complies with the requirements of this subsection, provided that on or after {insert date 2 years after the effective date of the UST regulations}, such owner or operator shall use monitoring that complies with subparagraphs (B) or (C) of this subdivision. - (B) For a double-walled UST installed on or after October 1, 2003, but before {insert the effective date of the UST regulations}, the release detection shall continuously monitor the interstitial space between the walls
+(1) Methods of Release Detection for Double-Walled Petroleum USTs.
+The owner or operator of a petroleum UST system with a double-walled UST shall use interstitial monitoring that complies with the requirements of this subdivision:

+(A) For a double-walled UST installed before October 1, 2003, the owner or operator shall perform release detection using any method that complies with the requirements of this subsection, provided that on or after {insert date 2 years after the effective date of this regulation}, such owner or operator shall use monitoring that complies with subparagraphs (B) or (C) of this subdivision.

+(B) For a double-walled UST installed on or after October 1, 2003, but before {insert the effective date of this regulation}, the release detection shall continuously monitor the interstitial space between the walls of the UST or comply with subparagraph (C) of this subdivision.